 Coconut is one of the best human foods for dogs to eat because it's been shown to improve immune system health, decrease inflammation throughout the body, improve skin health, improve energy and stamina, improve digestive health, improve symptoms of diabetes, protect against cancer, improve heart health, support healthy thyroid function, protect against urinary tract infections, support kidney health, improve weight loss, and support healthy skin and coat.

 Blueberries are a superfood for dogs as well as humans.
 They’re packed with fiber, antioxidants, and a wealth of vitamins.
-Many studies (see here) have demonstrated the benefits of blueberries, and it's regarded one of the best fruits/berries to eat, ever.
+Many studies (see here) have demonstrated the benefits of blueberries, and it's regarded as one of the best fruits/berries to eat, ever.

-The more you know: Blueberries are one of the most healthy fruits that dogs can eat, and majority of canines love the taste.
+The more you know: Blueberries are one of the most healthy fruits that dogs can eat, and the majority of canines love the taste.

 Pork is one of the least popular meats when it comes to feeding dogs.
-But skinless unseasoned boiled pork with the fat trimmed is not only safe for your dog to eat, but it's also a great source of protein, vitamins and minerals (and it's cheaper, too).
+But skinless, unseasoned boiled pork with the fat trimmed is not only safe for your dog to eat, but it's also a great source of protein, vitamins, and minerals (and it's cheaper, too).

 Pork should never be fed raw, however, due to the possibility of parasite infection.
 Among the meats, pork is one of the best human foods for dogs because it's rich in thiamine, selenium, zinc, and B vitamins.
 Thiamine is crucial in the metabolism of carbohydrates and the production of energy.
 Selenium protects against a range of diseases like arthritis, heart disease, and cancer.
 Zinc in limited quantities is beneficial for skin and coat health.
-B-vitamins play an important role in dog's metabolism, neural health, and growth.
+B vitamins play an important role in dog's metabolism, neural health, and growth.